-From time to time, lawsuits and claims have been brought against Ovarian Cancer Canada.
-Ovarian Cancer Canada contests such lawsuits and claims and management believes any resulting outcome would not have a material effect on the financial position or the Statement of operations and changes in fund balances of Ovarian Cancer Canada.
-Accordingly, no provision has been made in the accounts for any amounts claimed.
+From time to time, lawsuits and claims have been brought against the Organization.
+The Organization defends such lawsuits and claims, and management believes any resulting outcome would not have a material effect on the financial position or the Statement of operations and changes in fund balances of the Organization.
+Accordingly, no provision has been made in these financial statements.
 Any future liability will be recorded if an amount is likely and measurable.